dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Nov-2022/dbt-databricks-unity-catalog-support.md

 title: "The dbt Cloud + Databricks experience is getting even better"
 id: "cloud-databricks-unitycatalog"
 description: "The dbt-databricks adapter is now available for use with dbt Cloud"
-sidebar_label: "Enhancement: Support for Databricks Unity Catalog via dbt-databricks"
+sidebar_label: "Enhancement: Support for Databricks Unity Catalog with dbt-databricks"
 tags: [Nov-17-2022, v1.1.66.15]
 ---